 Tickets for ETS Komuter train services from Padang Besar to Butterworth need to be purchased at Padang Besar Railway Station on the day of travel.

 Chumphon Railway Station is located in Chumphon town centre.

-Padang Besar Railway Station is the interchange station between Thai and Malay train networks.
+Padang Besar Railway Station is the interchange station between Thai and Malaysian train networks.

 Butterworth Railway Station on the mainland is the closest train station to Penang Island.

 How to Travel from Butterworth Railway Station to Penang Island

 You can travel from Butterworth Railway to Penang Island either by road, via either of two bridges, in taxi or by commuter ferry.

 By taxi expect be charged around 30 MYR for the journey from Butterworth Railway Station to George Town and 44 MYR for the journey to Batu Batu Feringghi.
 There are no fixed rates for taxis in and around Penang so you need to agree a fare before you travel.